Chaim Gross: Maturity, 1933–1957

-In 1949 Gross sketched Chaim Weizmann, President of Israel, at several functions in New York City where Weizmann was speaking.
+In 1949, Gross sketched Chaim Weizmann, president of Israel, at several functions in New York City where Weizmann was speaking.
 Gross began a portrait in clay and then traveled to Israel in the summer of that year hoping to be able to meet Weizmann and have him sit for a portrait.
 Weizmann was too ill, but Gross completed the bust in bronze later that year.
 Gross returned to Israel for three months in 1951 (the second of many trips there in the postwar years) to paint a series of 40 watercolors of life in various cities.
-This series was exhibited at the Jewish Museum (Manhattan) in 1953.
+This series was exhibited at Manhattan's Jewish Museum in 1953.

 Chaim Gross, Sculptor by Josef Vincent Lombardo, the first major book on Gross, came out in 1949.
 It included a catalogue raisonne of his sculpture.

-In the 1950s Gross began to make more bronze sculptures alongside his wood and stone pieces, and in 1957 and 1959 he traveled to Rome to work with famed bronze foundries including the Nicci foundry.
-At the end of the decade Gross was working primarily in bronze, which allowed him to create open forms, large-scale works and of course, multiple casts.
-Gross's large-scale bronze The Family, donated to New York City in 1991 in honor of Mayor Ed Koch, and installed at the Bleecker Street Park at 11th street, is now a fixture of Greenwich Village.
+In the 1950s, Gross began to make more bronze sculptures alongside his wood and stone pieces, and in 1957 and 1959 he traveled to Rome to work with famed bronze foundries including the Nicci foundry.
+At the end of the decade, Gross was working primarily in bronze, which allowed him to create open forms, large-scale works and of course, multiple casts.
+Gross's large-scale bronze The Family, donated to New York City in 1991 in honor of Mayor Ed Koch, and installed at the Bleecker Street Park at 11th Street, is now a fixture of Greenwich Village.